 Many faculty members of Penn State's College of Earth and Mineral Sciences create digital educational resources for use by students in Penn State courses.
 Faculty participants in the College's OER initiative have contributed their work on this site voluntarily for use by teachers and learners around the world who can't afford to enroll in formal classes, or who don't need to earn academic credit.
-The College announced its OER initiative - Penn State's first - July 29, 2008.
-See the announcement at Penn State Live.
+Launched in 2007, the College's OER Initiative was featured in Penn State Live on July 29, 2008.

 Resources include digital video, texts, simulations, animations and illustrations, all organized by course.
 Links to the resources, which Penn State calls "courseware modules," appear in the Courseware section of this site.